gBringout/CoilDesign/Readme.md

 is provided.

-Please refer yourself to [this publication](http://www.gael-bringout.com/public/Bringout%202014%20-%20Performance%20of%20shielded%20electromagnet%20-%20evaluation%20under%20low.pdf) for more details.
+Please refer yourself to [the publication](http://www.gael-bringout.com/public/Bringout%202014%20-%20Performance%20of%20shielded%20electromagnet%20-%20evaluation%20under%20low.pdf) published [here](http://dx.doi.org/10.1109/TMAG.2014.2329396) for more details.

 ## Iron core shaping ##
 Using a multipole expansion techniques, the shape of iron core magnet can be designed.
-This has been used in [this conference contribution](http://www.gael-bringout.com/public/Bringout%202015%20-%20Performance%20and%20safety%20evaluation%20of%20a%20human%20sized%20FFL%20imager%20concept.pdf) to design a human sized MPI FFL scanner.
+This has been used in [the conference contribution](http://www.gael-bringout.com/public/Bringout%202015%20-%20Performance%20and%20safety%20evaluation%20of%20a%20human%20sized%20FFL%20imager%20concept.pdf) published [here](http://dx.doi.org/10.1109/IWMPI.2015.7107022)to design a human sized MPI FFL scanner.

 # Contributing #
 You are welcome to contribute to this repository.
 Please read the associated license.